 Why is the melting temperature sometimes referred to as an interval rather than a single specific value?

-Again rather an interesting thing.
+Again, it is quite an interesting thing.
 If, for example, we find the melting point of 183-190 °C in the table for the Sn60Pb40 alloy, it means that even at temperatures as low as 183 °C, the metal appears to be liquid, but there is one large BUT – there is still a significant proportion of undissolved crystals.
-The whole metal dissolved only after heating above 190 °C and it is essentially the minimum temperature that the brazed joint should achieve in order for the resulting bond to have the desired quality.
-Metallurgy specialists, please excuse me, this is, of course, very simplified explanation, but I believe it’s sufficient for clarification.
+The whole metal dissolved only after heating above 190 °C and it is essentially the minimum temperature that the brazed joint should achieve for the resulting bond to have the desired quality.
+Metallurgy specialists, please excuse me, this is, of course, a very simplified explanation, but I believe it’s sufficient for clarification.

-Only with so-called eutectic alloy (metal ratio) is this interval so narrow that the melting range is essentially one temperature (not an interval).
+It is only with the so-called eutectic alloy (metal ratio) that this interval is so narrow that the melting range is essentially one temperature (not an interval).

 Flux or why solder fumes during soldering ...

-You may have sometime got in touch with (especially those born earlier) a flux-free solder wire.
+You may have come across (especially those born earlier) a flux-free solder wire.
 If you tried to solder it, the result was probably more than bad.

-To remove the tiny oxide layer, prevent oxidation during soldering, and ensure the best wettability, that is, the spreading of the solder, these are the main tasks of the flux, nowadays contained in almost every solder wire.
+The main tasks of the flux, nowadays contained in almost every solder wire, are to remove the tiny oxide layer, prevent oxidation during soldering, and ensure the best wettability, that is, the spreading of the solder.

 Historically, the main and still frequently used main constituent of flux is rosin, a substance obtained from the coniferous trees resin.